 TABLE OF CONTENTSOVERVIEW HISTORY LITERARY SOURCES BELIEF SYSTEM Creation Pantheon Temples & Shaman Demons & Spirits LEGENDS CRITICISM & APOLOGETICS Correlation to Judaism REFERENCES

-Mesopotamian mythologies and religions where practiced by Sumerians, Semitic Akkadians, Assyrians, Babylonians and the Chaldeans whom occupied ancient Mesopotamia.
+Mesopotamian mythology and religious beliefs where practiced by Sumerians, Semitic Akkadians, Assyrians, Babylonians and the Chaldeans whom occupied ancient Mesopotamia.
 Even though the Sumerian religion is regarded as the oldest or even origin of the later developed Mesopotamian mythos, this article focuses on them congruently.

 Ancient Mesopotamia encompassed modern day Iraq, Northern Syrian and Eastern Turkey, it was the land between the rivers Tigris and Euphrates.
 The belief systems of ancient Mesopotamia as well as the people are though by contemporary scholars to have dominated the area from the time span of circa 4000 b.c. until 10 a.d. (timeline according to secular historians)